SAP-samples/teched2022-IN264/exercises/ex1/README.md

   In this step validate yourself with the used and entitled services (Launchpad and Task center), select the BTP subaccount and press the **Next** button.
   The SAP Task Center setup will be executed in this subaccount!

-  **Important: Pleas use here only the subaccount which you have access to, otherwise other participants get an error to run this SAP TechEd Hands-on which should be avoided**
   <br>![](/exercises/ex1/images/booster04.png)

-4. In the last step check again the subaccount and start the execution by finally press **Finish**.
+4. In the last step check again the subaccount and start the execution by finally pressing **Finish**.

     <br>![](/exercises/ex1/images/booster05.png)